nirv-ai/docs/shell/README.md

 # nirvai docs

-guides for writing cross-platform, resiliant posix compliant shell scripts. includes documentation for scripts used in nirv.ai
+guides for writing cross-platform, resiliant posix compliant shell scripts. includes documentation for scripts used at nirv.ai

 ## RACEXP